JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Cloud_Storage.md

 4. NoSQL (Cloud Firestore and Bigtable)

 #### Object Storage
 Object Storage is a good solution when you don't need fine-grained access to data within the objects being stored.
+The way to do this in Google Cloud is Cloud Storage.

 #### Relational
 Relational databases support frequent querying transactions, and they are ideal for when users need a consistent view of the data.
 The primary GCP services for relational databases are Cloud SQL and Cloud Spanner.